goodwiins/prompt-injection-defense/paper/my_papper.md

 **Abstract**

 Large Language Model (LLM) agents are increasingly deployed in multi-agent systems where they interact with untrusted users and other agents.
-This expands the attack surface for prompt injection, allowing malicious instructions to propagate through the system—a phenomenon known as "prompt infection."
+This expands the attack surface for prompt injection, allowing malicious instructions to propagate through the system which is a phenomenon known as "prompt infection."
 Existing defenses often focus on single-turn interactions or suffer from high false positive rates (over-defense) on benign prompts containing trigger words.
 We propose a comprehensive three-layer defense framework (Detection, Coordination, Response) designed specifically for multi-agent environments.
-Our system features an ensemble detector combining semantic embeddings with heuristic patterns, trained using a Multi-Objective Fine-tuning (MOF) strategy to minimize over-defense.
+Our system features an ensemble detector combining semantic embeddings with heuristic patterns, trained using a **Balanced Intent Training (BIT)** strategy to minimize over-defense.
 We evaluate our approach on four public benchmarks (SaTML, deepset, LLMail, NotInject), achieving **96.7% accuracy**, **0.5% False Positive Rate (FPR)**, and a **P50 latency of 1.9ms**.
-Crucially, our MOF training strategy reduces over-defense error to **0%** on the NotInject dataset while maintaining **100% recall** on indirect injection attacks.
+Crucially, our BIT training strategy reduces over-defense error to **0%** on the NotInject dataset while maintaining **100% recall** on indirect injection attacks.

 ---